 Through its Dairy Division (Canada), Saputo produces, markets and distributes in Canada a variety of cheeses, including mozzarella and cheddar, specialty cheeses, such as ricotta, provolone, parmesan, feta and havarti, fine cheeses, such as brie and camembert, and other cheeses, including brick, colby, farmer, munster, monterey jack, fresh curd and processed cheeses, as well as butter.
 Saputo's cheese products are sold under various brand names, such as Saputo, Armstrong, Alexis de Portneuf, Bari, Cheese Heads, Cogruet, DuVillage 1860, Kingsey and Stella, as well as under customer brand names.
-Furthermore, Saputo produces a number of dairy ingredients, including milk powder, whey powder, lactose and whey protein.
+Furthermore, Saputo produces a number of dairy ingredients, including milk powder, whey powder, lactose and whey protein concentrates.
 Through the Company's cheese distribution network, Saputo distributes fine imported cheeses to specialty stores, as well as certain non-dairy products manufactured by third parties.

 Saputo also produces, markets and distributes in Canada fluid milk, cream, yogurt, sour cream and cottage cheese, as well as ice cream mixes.
-Fluid milk is sold under the Dairyland brand in Western Canada, the Neilson brand in Ontario, the Nutrilait brand in Québec and the Baxter and Scotsburn\ brands in Atlantic Canada.
-Specialty milk is marketed under the Trutaste brand, as well as under the brand names Dairy Oh!, Milk2Go, Dairyland Plus and Nutrilait Plus.
-In addition, within its fluid milk operations, Saputo also produces, markets and distributes certain other dairy and non-dairy products, including flavoured coffee creamers under the International Delight\ and Baileys\ brands, as well as juices and drinks, such as Sunny Delight\.
+Fluid milk is sold under the Dairyland brand in Western Canada, the Neilson brand in Ontario, the Nutrilait brand in Québec and the Baxter and Scotsburn brands in Atlantic Canada.
+Specialty milk is marketed under the Trutaste brand, as well as under the brand names Dairy Oh!, Milk2Go/Lait's Go and Dairyland Plus.
+In addition, within its fluid milk operations, Saputo also produces, markets and distributes certain other dairy and non-dairy products, including flavoured coffee creamers under the International Delight and Baileys brands, dips under the Heluva Good brand, as well as juices and drinks, such as Sunny Delight.